13-year-old Indiana twins use unique method to come up with one of the top NCAA brackets

 But the boys were having fun, and that was what mattered.

-Then, earlier this week, the Johnsons went online to check their brackets against the millions of other submitted.
+Then, earlier this week, the Johnsons went online to check their brackets against the millions of others submitted.

 "We had entered them into the NCAA bracket online, so we were kind of following along and wondering where everyone was," Julie said.
 "Mine was like in 1.3 millionth place, and Gavin was somewhere in the 785,000s, and we were like, 'Where's Cole?'
 And Cole had made it into third place."

-His bracket, made up entirely of chance, was tied for third place among millions of brackets.
+His bracket, made up entirely by chance, was tied for third place among millions of brackets.

 "He was beating almost everyone in America, it was amazing," Julie said.